anaalta/CV/README.md

 My professional background is in the field of civic engagement, policy and advocacy.
 I enjoyed my positions in non-profits, as I got to fulfill many roles, being at the same time researcher, data analyst, PR, trainer and negotiator dealing with politicians and press.
 In my 8 years of experience, I started social businesses, trained community organizers, campaigned for social change.

-My dream developer job is within an agency or department working on innovating and digitalizing processes for clients, a place where we value impact, inclusiveness and sustainable growth.
+My dream developer job is within a company or department working on innovating and digitalizing processes for clients, a place where we value impact, inclusiveness and sustainable growth.

 ## PROJECTS